Skip to Content

 Connector tutorial scenario 4: Process file

-Process an XML file from Dropbox and write it to an FTP server
+In this scenario, an XML file is fetched from Dropbox and then written to an FTP server as a JSON file.

-This scenario demonstrates the use of a Dropbox Process File activity.
-In this example, an XML file is fetched from Dropbox and then written to an FTP server as a JSON file.
 Similar to Scenario 1: Fetch file, the file is processed based on an XSD that is specified in the configuration of the activity in Integration Studio.

 Here is the completed operation: